-About six years I ago, I watched a Dateline report on the trafficking of children.
+Over ten years I ago, I watched a Dateline report on the trafficking of children.
 I was horrified.
 My eyes were opened to a human plight that I could not look away from.
 In the days that followed, I prayed myself to sleep for the millions of little girls trapped in brothels.
 Because of the vastness of this issue, I didn’t know where to start, but I knew I had to do something.
 I asked God to connect me with a reputable organization already doing something about this unspeakable crime against humanity, not to mention, innocent little children.
-Approximately five years ago, I spoke at a conference in which Sara Groves performed and shared her gift of music.
+Approximately ten years ago, I spoke at a conference in which Sara Groves performed and shared her gift of music.
 Our product tables were side by side, and through that divine interaction, my husband and I learned about the work of International Justice Mission.

 International Justice Mission is a human rights agency that secures justice for victims of slavery, sexual exploitation and other forms of violent oppression.
 IJM lawyers, investigators and aftercare professionals work with local governments to ensure victim rescue, to prosecute perpetrators and to strengthen the community and civic factors that promote functioning public justice systems.

 IJM’s justice professionals work in their communities in 12 countries in Asia, Africa and Latin America to secure tangible and sustainable protection of national laws through local court systems.